jchristgit/bolt/docs/cogs/modlog.md

   Emitted when a channel is deleted.

+- `ERROR`

+  Emitted when bolt attempts to perform an automatic action but encounters an error.

 - `MESSAGE_EDIT`

   Emitted when a user edits a message.
 Bolt maintains an internal message